ICHEC-learn/python-hpc/_episodes/08-dask.md

 ## Dask

 Dask is a framework that covers many things which were not possible even a few years ago.
-It allows us to create mutliple tasks with a minimum of effort.
+It allows us to create multiple tasks with a minimum of effort.
 There are different aspects to Dask of which we will cover just a few during this lesson.
 Dask is integrated with different projects such as `pandas`, `numpy` and `scipy`.
 This allows parallelisation of for example `scipy` functions with minimum changes to the python code.
 Some of the projects have their own multithreaded functions, so Dask is not essential.

-Dask can work very well in notebook enviroments, as it gives you a good visual representation as to what is going on.
+Dask can work very well in notebook environments, as it gives you a good visual representation as to what is going on.
 You can open up the [notebook](../files/) for this episode.

 We will first look at "Dask Distributed".
 The first step is to create a set of workers with a scheduler.
 Here we are